klm-lab/store/README.md

 })
 ```
 > 🛑 You can change the same value in multiple actions when these actions are synchronous. <br/>
-> 🛑 It is not recommended to change the same value in multiple actions when these actions or one of them are asynchronous.
+> 🛑 It is not recommended to change the same value in multiple actions when these actions or one of them is asynchronous.

 We group all actions in one promise and handle every change in the correct order in order to get the correct output: `0`

 #### Passing parameter to actions

-To finish with actions you can pass whatever you want to your actions like this
+To finish with actions, you can pass whatever you want to your actions like this

 ```js
 const store = createStore({